JorjaFox/library/_source/_faq/jorja.md

 ## How do I contact her?

-For Postal Mail only:

-STUDIO FAN MAIL
-P.O.
-BOX 3175
-BIG BEAR CITY, CA 92314
-For UPS, FedEx, DHL, and all other courier services:

-STUDIO FAN MAIL
-1201 FOX FARM RD.
-BIG BEAR LAKE, CA 92315
+Studio Fan Mail
+1048 Irvine Ave #624
+Newport Beach, CA 92660

-How do I get an autographed picture of her?
+## How do I get an autographed picture of her?

 Send a letter to the above address.
 It may take a long time to get a reply though.
 All her fan mail is checked before it gets to her.